 - Any additional instructions associated with the recall

-Once you have a clear understanding of the recall, you can call your dealer and set up an appointment to bring your vehicle in for the necessary repairs.
+Once you have a clear understanding of vehicle recalls, you can call your dealer and set up an appointment to bring your vehicle in for the necessary repairs.
 Don’t just drive into the dealer and insist on being seen.
 Remember, you are one of numerous drivers who received the same recall notice, so the dealer is going to be quite busy.

 How Long Do You Have?